mobxjs/mobx/docs/api.md

 {🚀} [**Usage**](observable-state.md#available-annotations): `observable.struct` _(annotation)_

-Like `observable.ref` but for collections.
+Like the `observable.ref` annotation, but for collections.
 Any collection assigned will be made observable, but the contents of the collection itself won't become observable.

 ### `observable.deep`